Any organ can be affected but usually not the lungs.

 Symptoms vary depending on which organ is affected.

-Biopsy of an affected artery can confirm the diagnosis.
+Biopsy of an affected organ or arteriography of the blood vessels can confirm the diagnosis.

-Prompt treatment with a corticosteroid, another drug that suppresses the immune system, or both can delay or prevent death.
+Prompt treatment with a corticosteroid, another drug that suppresses the immune system, or both is effective.

 Polyarteritis nodosa most often develops during middle age, usually when people are in their 50s, but it can occur at any age.
 It is rare.

-The cause is unknown, but it sometimes appears to be triggered by certain viral infections (such as hepatitis B or in rare cases hepatitis C) or drugs.
+The cause of polyarteritis nodosa is unknown, but it sometimes appears to be triggered by certain viral infections (such as hepatitis B Hepatitis B, Acute Acute hepatitis B is inflammation of the liver that is caused by the hepatitis B virus and that lasts from a few weeks up to 6 months.
+Hepatitis B is spread through contact with blood or other... read more or in rare cases hepatitis C Hepatitis C, Acute Acute hepatitis C is inflammation of the liver that is caused by the hepatitis C virus and that lasts from a few weeks up to 6 months.
+Hepatitis C is spread through contact with blood or other... read more ) or drugs.
 About 20% of people with polyarteritis nodosa have hepatitis B or C. Drugs may cause the disorder, but most often no trigger can be identified.

 The kidneys, skin, nerves, joints, muscles, and digestive tract are most commonly affected.
-The liver and heart are often affected as well.
+The liver and heart are less often affected.

-The disorder can be mild at first but can worsen rapidly and be fatal within several months, or it can develop gradually as a chronic debilitating disease.
+Polyarteritis nodosa can be mild at first but can worsen rapidly and be fatal within several months, or it can develop gradually as a chronic debilitating disease.
 Any organ or combination of organs can be affected.
 However, usually the lungs are not affected.
 Symptoms depend on which organs are affected and how severely they are affected.
 Occasionally, only one organ (such as the intestine) or a nerve is affected.
-People may have general symptoms at first.
-They may feel generally ill and tired and have a fever.
+At first, people may feel generally ill and tired and have a fever.
 They may lose their appetite and lose weight.
 Night sweats and generalized weakness are common symptoms.

 Other symptoms occur when the arteries that carry blood to an organ are damaged, and the organ does not receive enough blood to function normally.
 Thus, symptoms vary depending on the organ that is affected: